Legal Translations for Global HR

 Hispanic employees brought a sexual harassment suit against a Colorado company.
 The company’s written anti-harassment policy was not translated into Spanish.
 The result – the company paid a $255,000 settlement to resolve the matter.

 These two examples demonstrate a larger point – don’t let your company be penny wise and pound foolish.
-Any savings your company realizes on the front end by choosing not to translate important HR documents and other company-wide communications will be outweighed by the sums your company will pay in legal fines and settlements on the back end.
+Any savings your company realizes on the front end by choosing not to translate important HR documents and other company-wide communications into the languages of its employees with limited English proficiency, or LEP employees, will be outweighed by the sums your company will pay in legal fines and settlements on the back end.
 How do you avoid such costly lawsuits?
 Employ an experienced, professional legal translation service All Language Alliance, Inc.

 There was a time when a multinational corporation allowed its overseas satellite offices to operate relatively independently.
 Beyond a handful of communications or visits from senior executives, an overseas office would run its own shop.
 That also meant having communication occur in the native language of that overseas office.
 Rarely, if ever, would a front-line employee in an overseas satellite deal with headquarters.
 Accordingly, work rules for a sales office in Munich were written in German; HR policies in Caracas were written in Spanish; and an employment contract in Rome was written in Italian.